SamiaAurin/nextjs/README.md

 cd nextjs/frontend
 npm run dev
 ```
-This will start the frontend application at http://localhost:3000.
+This will start the frontend application at http://localhost:3000. and it will run the src/pages/index.tsx , a static file which will contain the previous HTML-CSS Assignment's codes.

 This will run both the backend and frontend servers concurrently, enabling the frontend to fetch data dynamically from the API.